Description of Programs

 Aqua Core: This class is designed to tone & tighten the core muscles & to help improve core strength, balance and flexibility.
+(FULL)

 Deep Water: Improve your core strength, balance, strength as well as increase cardiovascular fitness (Shallow water is available).

 Full Body Blast: This shallow water, high intensity workout is designed to improve whole-body fitness by challenging your core, posture, balance, and strength without stress to your joints.
 In this realistic approach to developing a healthy body, modifications are provided so you can customize your workouts based on your individual goals.
 You don’t need to know how to swim to reap cardiovascular benefits while increasing both your flexibility and strength.

 Hydro-Pump & Cardio: Saturday morning mix done to popular music that concentrates on both lower and upper body.

 Low Impact/Arthritis Plus: Low impact class ideal for individuals in rehab, joint replacements and it is good for strengthening weak areas.